WHAT IS STEEL VALLEY STRONGER?

 In December 2021, superintendent Edward Wehrer made a presentation to the Steel Valley School District Board of Directors and the community.
 The presentation detailed Mr. Wehrer's plan to position the district for the future by addressing the district’s primary needs and by emphasizing Steel Valley’s commitment to academics, health, equity and inclusion, and career readiness.

-One way in which these core components can be supported is by enhancing existing partnerships and by developing new relationships with providers around the region.
+Another way in which these core components can be supported is by enhancing existing partnerships and by developing new relationships with providers around the region.
 The district is fortunate to have local partners like the Best of the Batch Foundation and the Carnegie Library of Homestead and regional entities like UPMC Children’s Hospital.
 As the district grows through Steel Valley Stronger, those relationships will blossom and their impact on our community will grow.